 As a rule of thumb, you should plan to have the farrier reset your horse’s shoes approximately every six weeks.
 There are a number of signs you can look for that your horse's shoes need to be reset:

-- Loose nails that push up from the hoof wall.
+- Loose nails that push up from the hoof wall

-- Nails that seem to protrude further out of the shoe on the underside than when they were first put on.
+- Nails that seem to protrude further out of the shoe on the underside than when they were first put on

-- A shoe has come off altogether.
+- A shoe becomes loose or comes off altogether

-- The hoof is starting to overgrow the shoe and is getting out of shape.
+- The hoof is starting to overgrow the shoe and is getting out of shape

-- The shoe seems twisted on the foot.
+- The shoe seems twisted on the foot

 Six weeks is a general guideline for good hoof health.
-This is also about the time a horse that is barefoot will have to be trimmed.
-Some horses may need to be reset sooner, and some longer.
-Don’t leave shoes on for months.
-This can damage the hoof, and overgrown hooves can lead to soft tissue damage like strained tendons and ligaments.
+This is also about the time that a barefoot horse will have to be trimmed.
+Some horses may need to be reset sooner, and some can go a little longer.
+Don’t leave shoes on for months, though.
+That can damage the hoof, and overgrown hooves can lead to soft tissue damage like strained tendons and ligaments.